-First, you must be sure that a freelance or remote team member—of any type—will be a good fit for your organization.
+First, you must be sure that freelance or remote team members—of any type—will be a good fit for your organization.
 Not all companies have the communication strategy or the structure to incorporate non-traditional employees and it is important to know if a freelance CFO will be able to lead the finance team.
-For example, organizations that already have remote or freelance employees in place will be better better equipped to include a freelance team member in a leadership role.
+For example, organizations that already have remote or freelance employees in place will be better equipped to include a freelance team member in a leadership role.
 Additionally, companies that are accustomed to adjusting to seasonal or project-based staffing needs will be well-suited to freelance work arrangements.

 In addition to organizational structure, a freelance CFO will work best in companies with variable finance needs rather than full-time support.
 Having a clear assessment of how your finance department works and the role a CFO would play is a key first step.
 Lastly, your organization will need to think through what they are looking for in a freelance CFO.
 Having a clear sense of expectations, competencies, and qualities of any prospective candidate will help simplify the hiring and onboarding process.

 Before hiring and onboarding a freelance CFO, organizations must consider how this resource will integrate into the full-time team.
 Making plans for effective partnership and communication will drive efficiencies during busy periods.
 There are a few key steps to building a cohesive, non-traditional team:

 Understanding the communication styles of your freelance CFO and your full-time organization helps build a strategy for how they will partner together.
 Whether it is daily calls, weekly video conferences, or a chat platform, ensuring both sides know how and when to be in touch will keep things running smoothly.